Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Static methods, as opposed to member methods, do not target specifically an instance, they are defined at the class level.

-They thus do not operate on PID, they are just to be called thanks to their module name, exactly as any exported standard function.
+They thus do not operate on a specified process or PID, they are just to be called thanks to their module name, exactly as any exported standard function.

 .. comment Static methods are to be listed by the class developer thanks to the ``get_static_methods/0`` function, which must return a list whose elements are pairs, whose first part is the name (atom) of the static method, the second part being the arity of the static method.